Ama Dablam Climb Expedition – Nepal

 Ama Dablam : Our full-service expedition includes:

-- British, European, or American leader
+- British, European, and American leader

 - Skillful base camp cooks

-- Group emergency equipment and satellite phone
+- Group emergency equipment, medical equipment and satellite phone

 - All permit fees and liaison officers